hal-uw/tpds22-artifact/LONESTAR/apps/sssp/README.md

 ## BUILD

-Run ./compile.sh to create binaries for SSSP benchmark using G-SRB(sssp_gsrb), Nvidia's CCG(sssp_ccg) and G-CPUSRB (sssp_gcpusrb)
+Run ./compile.sh to create binaries for SSSP benchmark using G-SRB (sssp_gsrb), Nvidia's CCG (sssp_ccg) and G-CPUSRB (sssp_gcpusrb)

 ## RUN

 Execute as: ./sssp [-o output-file] [-l] [-s startNode] graph-file

 The option -l  enables thread block load balancer.
 Enable this option for power-law graphs to improve the performance.
-It is recommneded to disable this option for high diameter graphs, such as road-networks.
+It is recommended to disable this option for high diameter graphs, such as road-networks.

 e.g., ./sssp_gsrb -s 0 -o outfile.txt ../../inputs/USA-road-d.W.gr

-After the application runs it wil ask you for a block factor, this basically corresponds to NumTBs/SM for the volta can enter any value between 1 and 16
+After the application runs it will ask you for a block factor, this basically corresponds to NumTBs/SM for the volta can enter any value between 1 and 16

 Graphs Corresponding to these block factors are
 1 - bgg.gr